 Instead, Sell Your House As-Is for Cash

 If you’d like to sell your house without a Realtor but don’t want to deal with the marketplace, you can sell your house as-is to a real estate investor like Jamie Buys Houses.
 They’ll deal directly with you in a friendly and no-pressure way that makes it simple.
-First, they’ll come to meet you and assess your property.
+First, they’ll come to meet you and assess your property in Dallas.
 Then, they’ll make you a fair cash offer.
-If you agree, you can close in a matter of days and then you hand over the keys no matter the condition of the property.
-Then you get to move on with your life and don’t have to deal with selling a house on the open market.
+If you agree, you can close in a matter of days and then hand over the keys no matter the condition of the property.
+Then you can move on with your life and won’t have to deal with selling a house on the open market.
+Call us today for your cash offer!